Skip to Site Header Skip to Main Content Skip to Footer

 • Digestion Issues

-Social jet lag can also have long-term health impacts and increase the risk of several health problems.
+Social jet lag can also have long-term health impacts and increased risk of several health problems.
 [4]

 Social Jet Lag Long-Term Side Effects